RTA tanks are funny things.

 Speaking personally, I’ll take a decent squonk RDA over an RTA every day of the week and twice on a Sunday.

-They’re easier to build on, easier to wick, provide better flavour and clouds, and create hardly any issues – even for noob vapers.
+They’re easier to build on, easier to wick, provide better flavor and clouds, and create hardly any issues – even for noob vapers.

 RTA tanks can be great though, especially when you can get them working properly.